itsrealranky/ghostclaw/README.md

 **Ghost Protocol.
 Claw Execution.
 Zero Compromise.
 100% C++.
 100% Agnostic.**

 🦴 **Grandfather of OpenClaw**
+✨ **Smallest and Fastest Feature-Complete Implementation of OpenClaw**

 ⚡ Runs on $10 hardware with ~10MB RAM and a ~2MB binary — 99% less memory than OpenClaw